hanabi/hanabi.github.io/Reference.md

     * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
     * After Bob blind-played, Donald thought that the red card in his hand was either a red 2 (as a *Bluff*) or a red 3 (as a *3 Bluff*).
     * After Cathy blind-played, Donald now knows that the red card in his hand is a red 4 (as a *4's Double Bluff*).
+      * (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position*.)

 ### The Hard 4 Double Bluff